Saturday, January 2, 2021

 "Not tired yet!"

-The January 26, 1935, issue of Liberty magazine, with cover art by Leslie Thrasher.
+The January 26, 1935, issue of Liberty magazine.
+The cover art was produced by Leslie Thrasher.

 "That was definitely my last run-- I'm pooped!"